What is One Health and Care?

 Your records are kept for as long as necessary within the source systems in accordance with your care.
 Changes within the source systems are reflected within One Health and Care at the next available data upload.
 The retention schedules managed and maintained by the partners are aligned to industry best practice.

-Further information can be found in a document called Records Management Code of Practice for Health and Social Care 2016.
+Further information can be found in a document called .
+Record Management Code of Practice for Health and Social Care 2021.

-In accordance with Data Protection Legislation, you have the right to object to your data being shared as part of the One Health and Care system.
-If you choose to your information will not be available to view via One Health and Care however it will continue to be shared by partner organisations by phone, email and on paper where required as part of your direct care.
+If your data is restricted, your information will not be viewable within One Health and Care however it will continue to be shared by health and care organisations by phone, email and on paper where required as part of your direct care.

 What are your rights?

 Under Data Protection Legislation you have various rights regarding your data.
 In relation to One Health and Care the following rights could be requested.

 Access - You have the right to request access to information held about you by organisations that are providing your care.

 Rectification – If you think data held about you is factually incorrect you have the right to ask for it to be corrected.
 You may be requested to provide evidence of the alleged inaccuracy.